A Day in the Life of a Director of Customer Success

 Customer Success departments have different structures to suit each, unique company.
 Large enterprises have a well-laid structure of the whole department with the right reporting mechanisms, and the Director of Customer Success comes somewhere in the middle of the corporate ladder.
 Mostly, they report to the Vice President of Customer Success or the Chief Customer Officer.

-A Director of Customer Success is responsible for building and leading the customer success team.
+A Director of Customer Success is responsible for building and leading the Customer Success team.
 This team consists of various roles like Solution Architects, Customer Success Managers (CSM), and Account Managers.

-The customer success team helps the client achieve value from the product and facilitates product adoption.
+The Customer Success team helps the client achieve value from the product and facilitates product adoption.
 This results in loyalty and therefore long-term customer retention.

 The director’s role is to ensure customers are successful using the product the company sells.
 This sounds simple but it’s quite complex.
-It involves building the right team to train and onboard new customers and forming strategy to accomplish the team’s goals.
+It involves building the right team to train and onboard new customers and forming a dynamic strategy to accomplish the team’s goals.

 It also entails developing tactical plans, executing them, and measuring results to ensure the team is making clients successful as well as satisfied.
 Long-term, reliable recurring revenue results from a successful CS team.

-The director carries a lot of pressure to produce results.
+The director carries a lot of responsibility to produce results.
 If he succeeds, the company grows.
 If he fails, he may find himself without a job.
 But what does his day-to-day job look like?
 Let’s dig in and see.